CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Results

 \section{Experimental Results}

-In what follows, we first conduct experiments on two publicly available databases, DSB2018 \cite{stardist} and BBBC006 \cite{bbbc006}, to determine the optimal number of sampling points $N$ and demonstrate the effectiveness of the CEM module.
-We then justify the effectiveness of the CWM module and the SAP loss.
-Finally, we compare the performance of CPP-Net with other methods on all three databases.
+In what follows, we first conduct experiments on the validation sets of two publicly available databases, DSB2018 \cite{stardist} and BBBC006v1 \cite{bbbc006}, to determine the optimal number of sampling points $N$ and demonstrate the effectiveness of the CEM module.
+We then justify the effectiveness of the CWM module, the SAP loss, and the FPP method on the validation sets of DSB2018 and BBBC006v1.
+Finally, we compare the performance of CPP-Net with other methods on the testing sets of all three databases.